SenseNet/docs.sensenet.com/content/api-docs/collaboration/01-versioning.md

 <tab category="collaboration" article="versioning" example="checkout" />

-# Checkin a content
+# Check-in a content

-With the next example you will checkin a document adding a checkin comment:
+With the next example you will check-in a document adding a comment:

 <tab category="collaboration" article="versioning" example="checkin" />